annerh3/examen-si-u2/README.md

 # Welcome to Anner's Test 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+This is the second exam for the Information Systems class.
+I PAC 2025.
 ## Get started

 1. Install dependencies